arungudelli/angularjswiki/content/en/material/tooltip.md

 To add tooltips in Angular we can use angular material tooltip module called `MatTooltipModule`.

-`matTooltip` selector is used to display the tooltip when the user hovers over an element or longpresses an elements in mobile devices.
+`matTooltip` selector is used to display the tooltip when the user hovers over an element or long presses an elements in mobile devices.

 {{%toc%}}